TubercularOx/darkhaunter/index.md

 nav_order: 1
 has_children: true
 ---
-# The Haunter of the Dark
+## The Haunter of the Dark

+THIS SITE DISCUSSES THE MONSTER IN THE DARK.

 This site explains the Monster in the Dark as a Hunting Horror, also known as the Haunter of the Dark, printed in d20 Call of Cthulhu, pg.
 173. It aims to be a resource for readers after the reveal.